replot/replot-line/readMe.md

 - `tooltip` defaults to `true`, `false` turns the tooltip off
 - `tooltipColor` defaults to `light`, it can be set to `light` or `dark`
+- `tooltipContents` defaults to data about points in the line and the group (if applicable)

 #### User-provided Tooltip Function
 Users can customize what is displayed inside the tooltip with a function.
 Expected arguments to the function are the data for the specific point hovered over and an array of data for the line hovered over.
 The function should return JSX.